12 Vital Email Engagement Metrics To Track ROI

 Send them fewer emails, and give them the opportunity to explain their sentiments in a survey.

-Measuring your email campaign’s success boils down to having the right tools to streamline your workflow, automate the data-retrieval process for quick, actionable insights, and report results to clients.
+Measuring an email campaign’s success boils down to having the right tools to streamline workflows, automate the data-retrieval process for quick, actionable insights, and report results to clients.

 Essential Email Reporting Tools

-Now that you know which email metrics to track based on your clients’ goals, it’s time to present them in a way they’ll understand.
-All of this is made easier with tools to help you automate a lot of the email marketing reporting process.
+After understanding which email metrics to track based on a client’s goals, they should be presented in a way clients will easily and quickly understand.
+All of this is made easier with tools to help automate a lot of the email marketing reporting process.

-Whether your agency uses Mailchimp, Constant Contact, Hubspot, or any other email marketing platform, tracking all your email KPIs for each of your clients can be a daunting task–but not if you play your cards right and automate the whole data-retrieval process.
+Whether an agency uses Mailchimp, Constant Contact, Hubspot, or any other email marketing platform, tracking email KPIs for each client is a daunting task–but not if they automate the whole data-retrieval process.

-Your agency needs an efficient way to report on results for each email campaign to give you information that will help you maximize your ROI and overall campaign success.
-And an email marketing report template will do just that!
+Marketing agencies need an efficient way to report on results for each email campaign where the data tells them information that will maximize ROI and overall campaign success.
+An email marketing report template will do just that!

-Start with our Email marketing report to show the value you’re driving towards their business.
+Start with the Email marketing report template to show the value your agency is driving toward their business.
 Try it free for 14 days!

 Key Takeaways

-Email marketing campaigns are a continual work-in-progress.
-Display benchmarks in your client reports to keep track of growth and stay ahead of targets.
+Email marketing campaigns are a continual work in progress.
+Display important metrics and benchmarks in client reports to keep track of growth and stay ahead of targets.

-Prove your ROI by combining your clients’ email marketing metrics alongside their other marketing channel data to show the true value your agency is bringing to the table.
+Prove a client’s ROI and overall success by combining their email marketing metrics alongside other marketing channel data to show the true value your agency brings to the table.

 Written by